Sebastianhju/Runeterra-5e/Items/Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Steel Sigil.png" Align=right width=8% height=8%>

-- 2500 Gold
+- 3300 Gold
 - Wonderous
 - Attunement

 **Fury**: As a bonus action you can enter a state of fury for a minute.
 While in fury your weapon attacks deal 1d6 additional damage, additionaly you gain temporary hit points equal to twice your proficiency bonus whenever you score a takedown.
+You can use this action twice before finishing a long rest.

 **Calm**: You gain +1 to all saving throws